Feodosia: Kaffa (Genoese colony)

 It is believed that the devastating pandemic of the Black Death entered Europe for the first time via Kaffa in 1347.
-After a protracted siege during which the Mongol army under Janibeg was reportedly withering from the disease, they catapulted the infected corpses over the city walls, infecting the inhabitants, in one of the first cases of biological warfare.
+After a protracted siege, the Mongol army under Jani Beg was reportedly withering from the disease and catapulted infected corpses over the city walls, infecting the inhabitants.
+This is considered one of the first cases of biological warfare.
 Fleeing inhabitants may have carried the disease back to Italy, causing its spread across Europe.
 However, the plague appears to have spread in a stepwise fashion, taking over a year to reach Europe from Crimea.
 Also, there were a number of Crimean ports under Mongol control, so it is unlikely that Kaffa was the only source of plague-infested ships heading to Europe.
 Additionally, there were overland caravan routes from the East that would have been carrying the disease into Europe as well.

 Kaffa eventually recovered.
+Among visiting merchants in Kaffa at the time were Italians, Poles, Vlachs, Lithuanians, Greeks, Armenians, Persians and Russians.
 The thriving, culturally diverse city and its thronged slave market have been described by the Spanish traveler Pedro Tafur, who was there in the 1430s.
 The port was also visited by German traveler Johann Schiltberger in the 15th century.

-In 1462, Caffa placed itself under the protection of King Casimir IV of Poland.
-However, Poland did not offer significant help due to reinforcements sent being massacred in Bar fortress (modern day Ukraine) by Duke Czartoryski after a quarrel with locals.
+In addition to trade with Italy, the city developed trade with Poland via the Polish-controlled ports in the Dniester Estuary.
+Many Polish merchants came to Kaffa and Polish envoys often visited the city, with the Genoese consul of Kaffa stating the Poles and the locals had close and friendly relations.
+Kaffa had commercial agents in Poland, including one permanently residing in Lwów.
+Faced with the Ottoman threat, Kaffa sought either to be incorporated into Poland or to form an alliance with Poland.
+In 1462, Kaffa placed itself under the protectorate of King Casimir IV of Poland.
+Poland's capacity to provide military assistance was limited, as it was embroiled in the Thirteen Years' War until 1466, however, Polish protectorate prolonged the period of peace and postponed the Ottoman attack.
+Eventually, Poland did not offer significant help due to reinforcements sent being massacred after a quarrel with locals in Bracław.